LilyTao0531/2023-09-11-git_history/README.md

   - test git diff
   - test git diff again with git stash

-  - that's how it works.
+  - that's how it works?